 - Future needs science can address

-If your child can find a greater purpose behind her academic goals, you’re likely to see greater results.
+If your child can find a greater purpose behind their academic goals, you’re likely to see greater results.
 Plus, you’re encouraging critical thinking and kindness.

 Step 3: Break the Big Goal into Smaller Steps

 An effective goal must be reasonably within reach.
 It should be neither too challenging nor too easy.
-And your child must be able to sustain her motivation for an extended period of time.
+And your child must be able to sustain their motivation for an extended period of time.